Teesta Setalvad: Arrest and reactions

 In June 2022, she was arrested by the Anti Terrorism Squad of Gujarat Police for allegedly conspiring to implicate the Gujarat government functionaries in the 2002 Gujarat Riots.
 Amnesty International India has said that Setalvad's arrest is a 'direct reprisal' against human rights activists.
 Protests by citizens were held in Kolkata and Bangalore against her arrest.
 On 1 September 2022, the Supreme Court said that some details of the case were sketchy.
 These were: no chargesheet was filed while she was in custody since last 2 months, the registration of FIR was filed the day just after the Supreme Court dismissed Zakia Jafri's case, the Gujarat High court granted a long adjournment, and there are no offences which stop the Gujarat High Court for granting the bail.
 The next day, Supreme Court granted her interim bail on the ground that she was a woman, leaving the decision of regular bail to the Gujarat High Court after which she was released from jail.
 The Gujarat High Court later denied her regular bail and directed her to surrender immediately, which was criticized by the Supreme Court as "totally perverse" and "contradictory" while granting her regular bail on 19 July 2023.

-Allegation that Teesta is being framed and hounded
+Allegations of political motivation

-Though cases against Teesta are still in courts it has been suggested by some journalists that Teesta is being framed and hounded by Gujarat Police because of her criticism of Narendra Modi.
-It is alleged that allegations of corruption against Teesta are concocted.
+Though cases against Teesta are still in courts, some journalists have suggested that the case against Teesta is politically motivated, linked to her criticism of Narendra Modi.
+Some have also disputed the validity of the corruption allegations against her.
 In a signed article in Outlook magazine, published in March 2015, Indira Jaising wrote that Teesta's organization Citizens for Justice and Peace (CJP) did creditable work in obtaining convictions for 119 people (including a Minister) for participating in the Gujarat riots.
-Jaising goes on to say that:
+Jaising went on to say that:

 The case against Teesta smacks of a plan to deter her from assisting victims of the Gujarat 2002 riots.
 The financial dealings of Teesta and CJP can be probed, but the disproportionality of the legal process, the timing, and the insistence of the prosecution on custodial interrogation, smack of vendetta.

+The Gujarat government has rejected the characterization of the case as politically motivated.
+Solicitor General Tushar Mehta told the Supreme Court that Setalvad should be treated as an ordinary accused whose bail had been rejected, rather than given special consideration.
+He drew this position from the Gujarat High Court's own findings that she had prima facie exploited communal sentiments for the electoral benefit of a political party that funded her.
+The Supreme Court subsequently granted her bail.
+The case remains before the courts with bail conditions, including surrender of her passport, still in effect.